Hair Loss and Types of Hair Loss

 Male pattern hair loss is best classified by the Norwood Scale / classification.
 This allows the hair transplant surgeons and hair loss physicians to assess the severity of hair loss.

 Men experience hair loss most commonly in the hairline and crown area of the scalp.
 This can occur as one form or both forms simultaneously.
-It can be very distressing and devastating and can cause a loss of confidence, self-esteem and affect day to day life, relationships and your job.
-It can cause depression, withdrawal from social interaction, self-image problems and distressingly painful existence in a worst-case scenario.
+Losing hair follicles can be very distressing and devastating.
+It can cause a loss of confidence, self-esteem and affect day to day life, relationships and your job.
+As a result of hair loss many people can experience depression, withdrawal from social interaction, self-image problems .

-Thankfully, there are many options available to address issues created by hair loss, but outcomes vary from individual to individual, and these include but are not limited to hair restoration surgery which can be dramatic and permanent.
+Thankfully, there are many options available to address issues created by hair loss.
+The outcomes vary from individual to individual.
+These include but are not limited to hair restoration surgery which can be dramatic and permanent.

-Medical treatments such as hair loss tablets which act as DHT blockers, Dutasteride and Minoxidil, low light laser therapy and Camouflaging agents including micro pigmentation, wigs etc.
+Medical hair restoration treatments such as hair loss tablets which act as DHT blockers, Dutasteride and Minoxidil, low light laser therapy and Camouflaging agents including micro pigmentation, wigs etc.

 Female Pattern Hair Loss